 You got a guy with a plastic mask at the door.

-It was just a giant ongoing project of testing the mind.
+Just a giant ongoing project of testing the mind.

 But MKUltra in general is thought of as only classic mind control.

-That was just one part of the one project that got a lot of attention in Congress when it came out in the late 70s in the Frank Church Committee hearings and other areas.
+That was just one part of the one project that got a lot of attention in Congress when it came out in the late 70s in the Frank Church Committee hearings in other areas.

 He was 14, 15, 16, you know, working as assistants as an intern.